fedegiust/byo-demo-connector/README.md

 - [^8] Specify if it's an OTT only, applying to the circumstance of no contact center
 - [^9] No need to specify if you choose IS_OTT=false
 - [^10] The API version for the current release of salesforce app.
 This should be specified in the format "XX.0", where XX is the version number.
 For example, "62.0".
-- [^11] The admin password for the Salesforce instance.
+- [^11] The admin password and security token for the Salesforce instance.
 Ensure this is securely stored and not exposed in public repositories.
+- [^12] Can be any string

 ### Launch application

 ```